 In many ways, selling a home can be more stressful than buying a home.
 You want a good return on your investment, and the stakes are high - one mistake could end up costing you thousands of dollars.
-Market conditions in Arlington and neighborhood realities factor heavily in the final price you can expect, but there are some areas where sellers commonly make mistakes that are costly but preventable.
+Market conditions in Arlington and elsewhere realities factor heavily in the final price you can expect, but there are some areas where sellers commonly make mistakes that are costly but preventable.
 Let's take a look at some of the most common mistake areas.

 While it does not happen quite as often, sometimes sellers make the mistake of pricing their houses too low, leading buyers to suspect there's something wrong with the house or the property.
 Some will price low to entice a quick sale.

 Remember, with pricing, perception is everything.
 It's the first detail about your home that most buyers will seek, and they may make the decision not even to bother looking based on the asking price alone.